Contact PHA :

 • They must be removed before leaving the theatre or clean room.

-• Individuals with facial hair must also cover this in areas where headwear is required, e.g. wear a snood.
-It should be well-fitting and completely cover the hair.
+• Individuals with facial hair must also cover it in areas where headwear is required, e.g., by wearing a snood.
+The snood should be well-fitting and completely cover the hair.

 • They should be changed or disposed of between clinical procedures/lists or tasks and if contaminated with blood and/or body fluids.